Octolipen, 30 mg/ml concentrate 10 ml 10 pcs

 often: nausea, vomiting;

-very rarely: weakness, burning sensation at the site of administration;
+very rarely: weakness, burning sensation at the injection site;

-frequency unknown: allergic reactions at the site of administration – irritation, hyperemia, or swelling.
+frequency unknown: allergic reactions at the injection site – irritation, redness or swelling.

 Others:

-very rarely: with rapid intravenous administration, spontaneous increase in intracranial pressure (occurrence of a feeling of heaviness in the head), difficulty in breathing, and weakness may occur.
+very rare: with rapid intravenous administration, a spontaneous increase in intracranial pressure (a feeling of heaviness in the head), difficulty breathing, weakness is possible.

 Overdose

-In severe cases (when taking thioctic acid at a dose of 10-40 g): psychomotor agitation or blurred consciousness, generalized convulsions, marked disorders of acid-base balance, lactoacidosis, hypoglycemia (up to coma development), acute skeletal muscle necrosis, disseminated intravascular coagulation syndrome (DIC syndrome), hemolysis, bone marrow suppression, multiple organ failure.
+In severe cases (when taking thioctic acid in a dose of 10-40 g): psychomotor agitation or clouding of consciousness, generalized convulsions, severe acid-base balance disorders, lactic acidosis, hypoglycemia (up to the development of coma), acute necrosis of skeletal muscles, disseminated intravascular coagulation syndrome (DIC syndrome), hemolysis, suppression of bone function brain, multiple organ failure.

 ---|---|